lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - files and directories
 - slim systems

-# Minimal Context Specific Design for production deployment, not a general broad scope solution.
+## Minimal Context Specific Design for production deployment, not a general broad scope solution.
 Reduced attack surface.

-## standards for tool usability and liability transparency
+## Standards for tool usability and liability transparency
 - public sector usability and liabilities
 - private sector usability and liabilities